teracyhq/blog/source/_posts/2017-09-11-how-to-use-docker-in-docker-dind-and-docker-outside-of-docker-dood-for-local-ci-testing.markdown

 ## Local CI testing with DinD

-You can use https://hub.docker.com/r/library/docker/ for local testing, however, it's `alpine` image which is not very suitable for our general usage at Teracy.
-We prefer Ubuntu since it is the default travis-ci environment.
-By using Ubuntu Docker image for running CI scripts on all the CI systems (gitlab, drone, etc.), we can easily port the CI scripts between these CI systems.
+You can use https://hub.docker.com/r/library/docker/ for local testing, however, it's `alpine` image which is not very suitable for local CI testing since it is not the default travis-ci environment.
+We should use Ubuntu for executing CI scripts on all the CI systems (gitlab, drone, etc.) because we can port the CI scripts easily between these CI systems.

 That is the reason why we build `teracy/ubuntu` Docker images to be used with DinD, you can check out the project here: https://github.com/teracyhq/docker-files/tree/master/ubuntu and the built Docker